 - Chrismas Day Dinner: December 25, 2023 from 5:00pm – 9:00pm

 Banff Christmas Market

 The Banff Christmas Market is a super fun event held the last two weeks of November before the holiday craze really starts.
-It’s located at Banff Trail Riders close to the center of downtown Banff and is another perfect way to spend Christmas in Banff if you are here in late November.
+It’s located at Warner Stables, the headquarters for Banff Trail Riders.
+Very close to the center of downtown Banff and is another perfect way to spend Christmas in Banff if you are here in late November.

 It’s the perfect spot to head with friends and family to be merry.
-Expect Santa, his reindeer, plenty of horses, food vendors, drink vendors, and boutique artisan pop-ups.
-It’s a great way to start getting into the holiday cheer in November!
+Expect Santa, his reindeer, plenty of horses to take photos with, food vendors, drink vendors, and boutique artisan pop-ups.
+It’s a great way to start getting into the holiday cheer in the early season.

 Ice Skate the Canadian Way

 You’ll be hard-pressed to find a more scenic ice rink than in the Canadian Rockies.
 Every year in November, the lakes of Banff start to freeze over for the winter.

 If you can catch them after they freeze, but before a significant snowfall comes and covers the ice, grab a pair of ice skates and get out there!
 Some of our favorite places to ice skate are Lake Minnewanka, Goat Pond, and Johnson Lake.

 This mountain Canadian Christmas concert in Banff Avenue Square is held multiple times in November and December.
 It is where you can come with family and be merry while listening to Christmas music.
 The concerts are all free, but dress warmly as it will be chilly!